BabylonJS/OldDocumentationSite/content/features/Support/ES6_Support.md

 **As you will see in the next paragraph, you also need to target individual files to fully benefit from tree shaking in your app.**

 ## Side Effects
-Due to our attachment to backward compatibililty, we had to make a hard choice between the APIs and the side effects.
+Due to our attachment to backward compatibility, we had to make a hard choice between the APIs and the side effects.
 Actually whilst not working with modules it is easy to not worry about side effects and we relied on this pattern a lot to create a friendlier API surface.
 For instance, you can directly from the Mesh class create basic shapes like cubes, spheres and so on.
 Despite being convenient, this means that the full MeshBuilder constructs are then a dependency of Mesh.
 But what if you are not using any of them ?
 Why should they be part of the final package ?

 Easy call, we could move those functions elsewhere and we did exactly this by creating smaller builder modules dedicated to construct only one type of shapes.
 But now quid of back compat ?
 Yup, it is lost so to ensure you could use the same code in both UMD bundle and ES6, when the builder files are being parsed, they are swapping the Mesh builder methods.
 This implies a **side effect** A module executing code whilst being parsed.
 This is the tradeoff we had to make, valuing back compatibility and API consistency vs side effect free code.